-- Met all prerequisites. - B- or higher in each nursing course taken for the first time. - 82% or higher in any repeated nursing course that is not pass/fail. - Completed standardized tests. - Achieved satisfactory clinical performance. - Demonstrated cooperative and responsible behavior.
+- Met all prerequisites. - B- or higher in each nursing course taken for the first time. - 82% or higher overall grade in any repeated nursing course that is not pass/fail. - 82% or higher test average in any repeated core nursing course. - Completed standardized tests. - Achieved satisfactory clinical performance.